Menu

 PE at Arden Primary provides challenging and enjoyable learning through a wide and varied range of sporting activities including; invasion games, net & wall games, strike and field games, gymnastics, dance, swimming and outdoor & adventure.

 • The long-term plan sets out the PE units which are to be taught throughout the year and ensures that the requirements of the National Curriculum are fully met.
-The PE curriculum is health-based and focuses on 3 areas of learning namely Hands, Head and Heart.
+The PE curriculum is values health-based and focuses on 3 areas of learning namely know, show, grow.

 • Pupils participate in two high quality PE lessons each week, covering two sporting disciplines every half term.
 One session is delivered by the PE and Health Team and the other by the class teacher.